vorakl/TrivialRC/README.md

 ## The wait policy

-The rc system reacts differentely when one of controlled processes finishes.
+The rc system reacts differently when one of controlled processes finishes.
-Depending on the value of *RC_WAIT_POLICY* environment variable it make a decision when exactly it should stop itself.
+Depending on the value of *RC_WAIT_POLICY* environment variable it makes a decision when exactly it should stop itself.
 The possible values are:

 * *wait_all* <br />
     stops after exiting all commands and doesn't matter wether they are synchronous or asynchronous
 * *wait_any*  [default] <br />
-    stops after exiting any of background commands and if no of a foreground command are working at that moment.
+    stops after exiting any of background commands and if there are no foreground commands working at that moment.
 It makes sense to use this mode if all commands are asynchronous (background)
 * *wait_err* <br />
     stops after the first failed command.
 It make sense to use this mode with synchronous (foreground) commands only.
 For example, if you need to iterate synchronously over the list of command and to stop only if one of them has failed.
 * *wait_forever* <br />